 IOT has identified the Core Infrastructure systems that support all agency systems on IOT DR plan and able to document all their RTO/RPO timelines on ISI Archer.

 Consulting and coordination

-IOT has dedicated resources to coordinate facility needs, network connectivity and technical details to ensure disaster recovery can occur within defined timeframes.
+IOT has dedicated resources to coordinate facility needs, network connectivity, core infrastructure systems redundant architecture, and technical details to ensure disaster recovery can occur within defined timeframes.
 Agencies enrolling their systems in IOT's Classification/Category/Designation/Service will work with IOT to ensure necessary components are in place, develop a recovery plan, complete DR Testing and document recovery procedures.

-Systems designated as Critical have Recovery Time Objective (RTO - Downtime) less than 6 hours, and the Recover Point Objective (RPO-Data Loss) of 60 seconds to 5 minutes up to 23 hours if required.
+Systems designated as Critical have two options to choose from DR Premium - Recovery Time Objective (RTO - Downtime) 3 hours and the Recover Point Objective (RPO-Data Loss) of 0 seconds to 1 hour and DR-Traditional 6 hours and the Recover Point Objective (RPO-Data Loss) of 60 seconds to 1 hour if required depending on the agency system owner business needs.
 To restore services within this timeframe requires agencies to purchase appropriate processing capabilities and have IOT install them to keep them operationally ready.
 In addition, data must be replicated from the primary production environment to the disaster environment using SAN Replication technology.